Gigi Meroni: Death

 On 15 October 1967, Meroni died at the age of 24.
-Shortly after the end of a 4–2 victory over Sampdoria, in which he was sent off, Meroni was hit by a motorist while recklessly crossing Corso Re Umberto in Turin with his friend and Torino teammate Fabrizio Poletti.
-The vehicle driver and the man responsible for the tragedy was a fan called Attilio Romero, who 35 years later would become the president of the institution.
+Shortly after playing in a 4–2 victory over Sampdoria (during which he had been sent off), Meroni was struck by a car while crossing Corso Re Umberto in Turin with his friend and Torino teammate Fabrizio Poletti.
+The driver of the vehicle was Attilio Romero, a 19-year-old Torino fan who would later become the club's president in 2000.